 Mr. Nobbs will report to Grace Blue founder, Juliet Timms, and in partnership with its leadership teams in the U.S. and APAC to respond to global client requirements, alongside his leadership of the EMEA consumer brands business.

 Mr. Nobbs and his teams will partner with consumer brands on a wide range of senior executive roles and support clients with driving transformation and putting the consumer at the heart of their business.
 This will extend Grace Blue’s services beyond marketing and commercial functions into leadership roles where there is a requirement for broader skillsets and outside category experience.

-This has included Retail, Financial Services, FMCG, Travel, Leisure, Technology, Media, Entertainment and Telecoms across multiple geographies including UK and Ireland, Europe, USA and Australia.
+This has included retail, financial services, FMCG, travel, leisure, technology, media, entertainment and telecoms across multiple geographies including the U.K. and Ireland, Europe, USA and Australia.
 Most recently, he was a managing partner at Fortune Hill, an international boutique search firm partnering with a portfolio of FTSE/Aim listed, PE & VC backed and privately-owned consumer businesses to support start-up, new market entry, growth, transformation and turnaround activities.

 During his career, Mr. Nobbs has also gained FTSE100 client-side experience with Lloyds Banking Group where he led talent research and executive recruitment across the group supporting senior hiring, talent pipelining and diversity projects.

 “I’m delighted to join the Grace Blue business and their world-class team of executive search and selection specialists,” said Mr. Nobbs.
 “We are perfectly positioned to help businesses which are dealing with tremendous change – technological, political and societal – to create leadership teams that put the customer at the heart of all activity.”